Your Guide to Shopping for CBD

-Hemp oil, on the other hand, is a cold-pressed extract from hemp seeds, similar to sunflower seed oil or jojoba oil.
-While hemp oil products won’t contain CBD and have its therapeutic properties, hemp oil is high in omega-3 and omega-6 fatty acids, making it a great choice for a nutritional supplement.
-Learn more about the nutrients in cannabis and hemp.
+Hemp seed oil, on the other hand, is a cold-pressed extract from hemp seeds, similar to sunflower seed oil or jojoba oil.
+While hemp seed oil products won’t contain CBD and have its therapeutic properties, hemp seed oil is high in omega-3 and omega-6 fatty acids, making it a great choice for a nutritional supplement.
+Learn more about the nutrients in cannabis and hemp here.

 CBD is isolated from the rest of the hemp plant, creating products that are 99-100% pure CBD, with no other cannabinoids or terpenes present.

 This minimally refined “whole plant” product contains other beneficial compounds alongside CBD, and may include trace amounts of THC.

 A middle ground between CBD isolate and full spectrum, broad spectrum contains other beneficial cannabinoids and terpenes, but all THC has been removed.